-To the Right Reverend Bishop of the Diocese of Michigan etc. Right Reverend Sir/Madam:
+To the Right Reverend Bishop of the Diocese of Michigan etc.

+Right Reverend Sir/Madam:

-God willing, we the undersigned, being members of a community of Christians willing to live and work for the spread of the kingdom of God; promising obedience to the doctrine, discipline, and worship of the Episcopal Church; agreeing to exercise our corporate ministry under the pastoral care and godly supervision of the Bishop; and acceding to the authority of the Constitution and Canons of the Episcopal Church and of the Diocese of Michigan, do hereby petition for recognition as a[Type of Congregation] in the Diocese of Michigan[and admission to voting status at Conventions of this Diocese].
-The name of our congregation shall be [or] is: Our primary worship site shall be [or] is[Street Address], in the[City, Village, Township] of, County of Our primary program site shall be [or] is [Street Address], in the [City, Village, Township] of , County of We further commit ourselves faithfully to support the ministry of this congregation of its clorent
+God willing, we the undersigned, being members of a community of Christians willing to live and work for the spread of the kingdom of God; promising obedience to the doctrine, discipline, and worship of the Episcopal Church; agreeing to exercise our corporate ministry under the pastoral care and godly supervision of the Bishop; and acceding to the authority of the Constitution and Canons of the Episcopal Church and of the Diocese of Michigan, do hereby petition for recognition as a [Type of Congregation] in the Diocese of Michigan[and admission to voting status at Conventions of this Diocese].

+The name of our congregation shall be [or] is:

+.
+Our primary worship site shall be [or] is [Street Address], in the [City, Village, Township] of , County of .
+Our primary program site shall be [or] is [Street Address], in the [City, Village, Township] of , County of .
 We further commit ourselves faithfully to support the ministry of this congregation, of its clergy and of the Diocese of Michigan for a minimum period of three years from this date, and for as long thereafter as God may grant; to represent Jesus Christ and his Church in the world; to bear witness to our Lord's work of reconciliation; and to take our place in the life, worship, and governance of the Church.

-Respectfully submitted,

-[signatures of the petitioners]
+Respectfully submitted, [signatures of the petitioners] 3.1.2.3 Documentation.

-3.1.2.3 Documentation.
 The following information, as may be appropriate for the status being sought, shall accompany the petition: